UBC-MDS/reasytries/README.md

 ## Installation

-You can install the latest version of reasytries from [GitHub](https://github.com/) with:
+This package is not yet available on CRAN.
+Therefore, you will have to install the latest version of reasytries from [GitHub](https://github.com/) with:

 ``` r